Eschatologue/CM_wiki/docs/class/monk/wu-jen.md

 You can draw upon your Ki to augment and regain your elemental powers.

-***Changing Cantrip.*** As a Bonus Action you can expend 1 Focus Points to replace one of this feature's cantrips with another cantrip of your choice from the Wu Jen spell list.
+***Changing Cantrip.*** As a Bonus Action you can expend 1 :class-phb24-monk: **Focus Points** to replace one of this feature's cantrips with another cantrip of your choice from the Wu Jen spell list.

-***Restoring Spell Slots.*** As a Bonus Action on your turn, you can expend a number of Focus Points equal to your Spell Slot Level to regain one of your expended Wu Jen spell slots.
+***Restoring Spell Slots.*** As a Bonus Action on your turn, you can expend a number of :class-phb24-monk: **Focus Points** equal to your Spell Slot Level to regain one of your expended Wu Jen spell slots.

 ##### Wu Jen Spellcasting